alextbok/py-github/README.md

 **A note on responses**:

 Responses are returned as [Python Requests](http://docs.python-requests.org/en/latest/) response objects.
-Retrieving the header and body of the request is as easy as
+To retrieve the header and body of the request
 ```
     >>> res = api_obj.user_repos()
     >>> res.json()